Doctors conducting surgery

 According to the National Scoliosis Foundation, about 2 to 3% of people in the United States have scoliosis.
 This amounts to about 7 million of the United States population.
 Because there are several different types of scoliosis, a patient may have an abnormal curve either on the left or right side.

-The Southwest Scoliosis and Spine Institute has top scoliosis specialists that are adept at diagnosing and treating Levoscoliosis in children and adults.
+The Southwest Scoliosis and Spine Institute has top scoliosis specialists who are adept at diagnosing and treating Levoscoliosis in children and adults.
 For instance, the appropriate treatment option for Levoscoliosis depends on the cause and how severe the scoliosis is.
-Also, the health and age of the patient will also influence the type of treatment required.
+Also, the health and age of the patient will influence the type of treatment required.
 Some treatments that are commonly used for Levoscoliosis include the following:

+Scoliosis, a condition characterized by an abnormal curvature of the spine, presents various challenges in its management.
+Although a plastic brace cannot reverse the curve in the spine, it can prevent the curves from getting severe in about 80 percent of kids.
+However, children who have spine curves between 25 and 45 degrees must wear a back brace.
 Most people will wear the brace for about 16 to 23 hours daily; they will only take it off when they need to exercise or bathe.
 Once the bones stop growing or after repairing themselves, the patient can remove the back brace.

-Physical Treatment
+Physical Therapy

 People living with Levoscoliosis and trying to reduce pain and enhance movements may need to visit a physical therapist.
 A physical therapist will help you learn some exercises that work with your current condition to help you get better.
 Their specialty is to help you get better through a specific listing of exercises and stretches that you work on at home.